Table of contents

 - What’s my ROPO effect?

-For those who like simple decisions, we’ve collected a number of Data Studio templates for you!
+For those of you who like to make quick decisions with precision, we’ve prepared a number of Google Looker Studio templates for you!